U.S. Department of Transportation

 Application of Particle Image Velocimetry (PIV) to Bridge Deck Aerodynamics

-Application of particle image velocimetry to the study of flow around bridge deck models and other types of bluff bodies.
-PIV flow analysis yields detailed flow information including velocity and pressure distributions, vorticity fields, and calculated body forces.
-Several experiments were designed.
-These included various generic bridge model shapes to be studied at low Reynolds numbers and varying angles of attack.
+This study investigates the application of particle image velocimetry to the study of flow around bridge deck models and other types of bluff bodies.
+Particle image velocimetry flow analysis yields detailed flow information, including velocity and pressure distributions, vorticity fields, and calculated body forces.
+Several experiments were designed, including various generic bridge model shapes to be studied at low Reynolds numbers and varying angles of attack.
 This is a completed project.

 |»||Office of Infrastructure R&D|

 |»||Infrastructure R&D Program|